microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 8. On the **Groups - All groups** blade, select the newly created group and, on the **Fabrikam B2B users** group, copy its **Object id** value and paste it into Notepad.
 You will need it later in this exercise.

 9. Switch to the lab computer, start a web browser using in private/incognito mode and browse to https://portal.azure.com/<yourcontosotenant>.onmicrosoft.com.
-Where <yourcontosotenant> is the name you chose for your Contoso tenant.
+Where <yourcontosotenant> is the name you chose for your Contoso tenant?

 10. When prompted, sign in by using the credentials of the **jane.doe** Fabrikam Azure AD user account.